API Reference¶

 Base class used to define object types.
 All object types must inherit from this class.
 The

-object types are defined in the module bam_masterdata/object_types.py
+object types are defined in the module bam_masterdata/object_types.py.

-class contains a list of all properties
+The ObjectType class contains a list of all properties defined for a ObjectType, for

 internally represent the model in other formats (e.g., JSON or Excel).

-Note this is also used for CollectionType
+Note this is also used for CollectionType and DatasetType, as they also contain a list of

 properties.